shuZro/FlexiAct/README.md

 - **RefAdapter** pretrained checkpoints for CogVideoX-5b-I2V
 - 16 types of **FAE** pretrained checkpoints for CogVideoX-5b-I2V

-You can download the checkpoints, and put the checkpoints to the `ckpts` folder by:
+You can download the checkpoints and put the checkpoints in the `ckpts` folder by:
 ```
 # Make sure git-lfs is installed (https://git-lfs.com)
 git lfs install